 For the majority of elderly people, live-in care is a positive and affordable alternative to going into a care home.
 Employing a private live-in caregiver to provide care at home can help your loved one maintain a sense of independent living, at the same time as receiving one-to-one support and companionship.

-With a bespoke home care package from Elder, your loved one can stay in an environment that is familiar to them, surrounded by their own possessions and enjoy a level of freedom and choice they would not get in a residential home.
+With Elder, your loved one can stay in an environment that is familiar to them, surrounded by their own possessions and enjoy a level of freedom and choice they would not get in a residential home.

-Elder operates across the Bedfordshire region, with a team of expertly trained carers providing the highest quality elderly care.
-Whether your loved one needs short-term support after an illness or fall or requires a more long-term care solution, we can advise on the most appropriate package and tailor our services to suit your relative’s needs.
+Elder operates in Bedford and across the Bedfordshire region, with a team of expertly trained carers providing the highest quality elderly care.
+Depending on your care requirements, we will select a caregiver that best matches your relative’s needs.

 What is live-in care?

-With an in-home care package, a full-time caregiver is matched with your loved one and moves into their home, to provide them with 24/7 care and companionship.
+With in-home care, a full-time caregiver is matched with your loved one and moves into their home, to provide them with 24/7 care and companionship.
 Depending on the level of care your elderly relative needs, their caregiver will be able to undertake a number of tasks.

 These might include helping your loved one to wash and dress, shopping for groceries, preparing meals and getting them into and out of bed.
 They can also assist with housework and gardening as required, and because many of our carers hold a driving licence, they will be able to transport your loved one to and from appointments or social events.

 If your relative has a pet that they are no longer able to care for on their own, many of our caregivers are willing to lend a hand here too.
 They will also sit down and eat meals with your loved-one, providing them with companionship and ensuring that they maintain a healthy diet.

 How do you choose a caregiver?

 We believe in making care at home a pleasant and personal experience, which is why Elder always tries to find your loved one a private live-in carer who shares some of their likes and dislikes, hobbies and interests.